 23 of 24

-Wave Petunias just keep getting better.
-They are such an improvement over the old fashioned petunias that turned to mush after a rain and needed constant pinching and deadheading, to stay in flower.
-Wave petunias spread out and down and flower without any effort from you, all season.
+Wave petunias just keep getting better.
+They are such an improvement over the old-fashioned petunias that turned to mush after a rain and needed constant pinching and deadheading to keep flowering.
+Wave petunias spread out and down and flower without any effort from you, all season long.

 24 of 24